Henry Symes Lehr: Personal life

 He was diagnosed in 1923, the year he suffered "a general breakdown" while in Paris, and had a brain tumor removed in 1927.
 He died on January 3, 1929, of a brain malady at Johns Hopkins Hospital in Baltimore.
 At the time of his death, Bessie was in France staying at the home of Alva's daughter Consuelo Vanderbilt and her husband Jacques Balsan (after her divorce from Charles Spencer-Churchill, 9th Duke of Marlborough).
 His funeral was held at St. Ignatius Church in Baltimore and he was buried in the family lot in Green Mount Cemetery.
 Under the terms of his will, he left all of his property in the United States to his sisters and his possessions in Paris to his widow.

 Sexuality

 Lehr was, in fact, gay and rumored to have had a longstanding relationship with friend and fellow Newport cottager Charles Greenough.
 Lehr owned, and hung in his bedroom, a nude painting by R. G. Harper Pennington of Robert Gould Shaw II as the character "Little Billee" from the bohemian novel Trilby (1894) by George du Maurier.

+In 1904, three years after his marriage, Lehr objected to his name being used in a song from the musical comedy Baroness Fiddlesticks.